In This Article

 At this stage, some people attempt to stop drinking.
 Support groups can help middle stage alcoholics with cravings and mental health issues.

-End-stage alcoholism is the most severe and dangerous.
+End-stage alcoholism, or alcohol addiction, is the most severe and dangerous.
 At this point, you experience intense mental and health problems.
 Your condition may be life-threatening.